obs-gh-craigvitter/observe-data-generator/README.md

 - **Dtemplate**: The template to run during the execution.
 Currently the following templates are available: accesslog.ssp, corelight-dns.ssp, and vpcflow.ssp.
 See the templates [README](/templates/README.md) for more information.

+## Optional Runtime and Performance Related Parameters ##

+By default the application is configured to execute for one (1) minute and generate 55 to 65 events during the execution.
+The following parameters can be adjusted to increase run time and the volume of events sent to Observe.

+- **Dtime**: Default = 1, number of minutes that the application should execute.
+- **Dusers**: Default = 1, increase the number of users to send from multiple origins and increase the number of events sent in a given time frame.
+- **Dbatchsize**: Default = 1, increase the number of events sent per post to the HTTP end point.

 # Building the Executable #

 For most use cases you do not need to build your own version of the executable.
 For example, you can add templates and